myquay/michael-mckenna.com/blog/content/post/2019/multi-tenancy-in-asp-dot-net-core.0.md

 ![](/images/2019-multitenant-01.png)

-Great, all is looking good, next we can add some middleware to inject the curret `Tenant` into the `HttpContext`, this means we can get the `Tenant` wherever we can access the `HttpContext` for a bit more convienence so we no longer need to go around injecting our `TenantAccessService` everywhere.
+Next we can add some middleware to inject the curret `Tenant` into the `HttpContext`, this means we can get the `Tenant` wherever we can access the `HttpContext` for a bit more convienence.
+This will mean we no longer need to go around injecting our `TenantAccessService` so much.

 ### Registering the middleware

-Middleware in ASP.NET Core allows you to place some logic into the [request processing pipeline](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/middleware/?view=aspnetcore-2.2).
+Middleware in ASP.NET Core allows you to place some logic into the [request processing pipeline](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/middleware/?view=aspnetcore-3.1).
 In our case we should have our middleware registered before anything that needs to access `Tenant` information, like the MVC middleware.
 That will likely need the tenant context in the controllers processing the request.

 First let's create our middleware class, this will process the request and inject the `Tenant` into the current `HttpContext` - super simple.